 And with conventional headphones, you might be cranking the volume more often than you think.

 For instance, have you ever struggled to hear your tunes over the commotion inside a busy airport?
 Or maybe when traffic is whizzing by?
 It’s easy to turn up the volume in an attempt to drown out ambient sounds, and you might even do it subconsciously.
 At best, it’s a little annoying to have to listen to music at high volumes.
 At worst, you could damage your hearing.

-If you value interruption-free listening, noise-canceling headphones are definitely worth it.
+If you value interruption-free listening, noise-cancelling headphones are definitely worth it.

-Noise-canceling headphones are perfect for anyone who wants to check out for awhile and spend some quality alone time with their favorite tunes.
-That’s most of us, so it makes sense that so many people rave about noise-canceling and noise-isolating headphones.
+Noise-cancelling headphones are perfect for anyone who wants to check out for a while and spend some quality alone time with their favorite tunes.
+That’s most of us, so it makes sense that so many people rave about noise-cancelling and noise-isolating headphones.

 The solitude might even be therapeutic.

 For active noise-cancelling, we recommend the Sony WH-1000XM4, which is an over-ear headphone model.
 Fully-loaded with the coolest tech, the Sony XM4 takes you deeper into silence and the music with Sony’s industry-leading Noise Cancelling Technology and smart listening features that adjust to you and your surroundings.

 In our tests, active mode really came in handy when we were walking along a busy street with sirens, honking cars, and the sounds of people talking all around us.
 Overall, the active noise cancellation in the XM4 will do the best job of canceling out higher frequency noise in your environment.

 Even when there wasn’t much ambient noise, we turned active noise-cancelling off and kept on listening to music with Sony’s premium Liquid Crystal Polymer diaphragms.
 The WH-1000XM4 delivers a full range of frequencies up to 40 kHz for exceptional sound quality that’s perfect for handling heavy beats.